-Wake Forest College of Wake Forest University is the center of the University’s academic life; through it, the University carries on the tradition of preparing men and women for personal enrichment, enlightened citizenship, and professional life.
+Wake Forest College of Wake Forest University is the center of the University’s academic life.
+Through it, the University carries on the tradition of preparing young people to develop their knowledge and hone their skills as they become leaders of character intent on working and living in the spirit of Pro Humanitate.

 The Undergraduate Schools